Simcoe Market Analysis

 Here’s the latest data on how many days on market it took for homes to sell in Simcoe.

-One of the clearest indicators of how it felt to be buying or selling in Simcoe in April is how long it took for a home to sell.
-The average days on market in Simcoe in April was 42 days, compared to 42 days in March.
+One of the clearest indicators of how it felt to be buying or selling in Simcoe in May is how long it took for a home to sell.
+The average days on market in Simcoe in May was 42 days, compared to 42 days in April.
 That means the time it took homes to sell was unchanged from the previous month.
 In practical terms, the pace of the market would have felt about the same.
-Compared to April of last year, average days on market was up about 8%, or 3 days higher.
+Compared to May of last year, average days on market was up about 14%, or 5 days higher.

 The other statistic that gives us a good idea of how it feels to buy and sell in this month’s market is the sale to list price ratio.
 This is a percentage that tells us how close to the price the sellers wanted they actually received from buyers.
 If the sale to list price ratio is 100%, it means buyers paid exactly what the sellers were asking for the property.
 If it’s under 100%, then the buyers negotiated a discount and if it’s over 100%, then the sellers got even more than they were asking for as a sale price.